ioccc-src/winner/2018/burton2/author-README.txt

 tac comes with a small suite of support programs to test and validate against.
-Untar tests and variations in the same dir as the sources, or change runtest and unob.sh to look elsewhere for the keyword and test files.
+Untar tests and variations in the same dir as the sources, or change runtest.sh and unob.sh to look elsewhere for the keyword and test files.

-keywords is a critical file, created from ioccc.kw.freq by mkkeywords.
+keywords is a critical file, created from ioccc.kw.freq by mkkeywords.sh.
 Only ioccc.kw.freq produces results compatible with iocccsize.c;
 however, any of the variations can be used instead:

-	mkkeywords c11 > keywords
+	mkkeywords.sh c11 > keywords

-unob.sh uses the same input file as mkkeywords to control spaces after keywords.
+unob.sh uses the same input file as mkkeywords.sh to control spaces after keywords.
 The script allows an environment variable, KW, to override this.
 Use it simply: